GauravDawra/Shell/README.md

     2. `-i [filename]`: This flag asks for permission before deleting the specified file.
 Write `yes` if you want to proceed with deletion or `no` if you don't want to delete it.

 - # `mkdir [directoryname]`: an external command
     Makes a new directory in the directory specified.
+The [directoryname] is the name of the directory to be created.